divyansha1115/Movie-recommendation/README.md

 * heroku - Contains the web app for movie recommendation using the **Matrix Factorization Method**. (https://movie-recomm-1.herokuapp.com/)
 * heroku2 - Contains the web app for movie recommendation using the **User based collaborative filtering** (https://movie-recomm-2.herokuapp.com/)
 * heroku3 - Contains the web app for movie recommendation using the **Item based collaborative filtering** (https://movie-recomm-3.herokuapp.com/)
->This has been deployed but is not working due to some server load issue bbut it will work in local host
+>This has been deployed but is not working due to some server load issue but it will work in localhost

 ## Deployment
 The deployment of these apps has been done through [Heroku](https://signup.heroku.com/?c=7013A000000ib1xQAA&gclid=CjwKCAiA45njBRBwEiwASnZT5zB0BVGD6Y2OAPoLZpdVsn3tqrPG5Bop1k6u9Ooxst7c9dUG3ae0lhoCkx8QAvD_BwE)